zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/extract/extract.md

     ![](images/05-17b.png)

-## Task 6: Confirm the Receiver Path is running
+## Task 6: Confirm the Receiver Path is Running

 In the Oracle GoldenGate Marketplace Receiver Server, verify the Receiver Path is running.

 ![Confirm Distribution Path](images/04-00.png)

 In this lab, you created an Extract, a Receiver Path, and a Replicat, and you verified that data is moving from OCI GoldenGate to Oracle GoldenGate.
-You can now proceed to the next lab.
+You may now **proceed to the next lab**.

 ## Learn More